joaquinsalas/poverty/README.md

 Each notebook implements the following components in a structured and reproducible manner:

-1.- Preprocessing and normalization of Sentinel-2 multispectral imagery
+1.- Preprocessing and normalization of Sentinel-2 multispectral imagery.

-2.- Computation of spectral indices and construction of multi-channel inputs
+2.- Computation of spectral indices and construction of multi-channel inputs.

-3.- Model-specific training configurations and optimization strategies
+3.- Model-specific training configurations and optimization strategies.

-4.- Model performance evaluation using standardized statistical metrics (MSE and R²)
+4.- Model performance evaluation using standardized statistical metrics (MSE and R²).

-5.- Estimation of the computational environmental impact using CodeCarbon
+5.- Estimation of the computational environmental impact using CodeCarbon.

 # Requirements